- Age 13-19

 Younger and less advanced students may be interested in our non auditioned jazz ensemble, Jazz Attack.

 Due to the necessary closure of Sage Gateshead in March 2020, our audition process for 20/21 was managed remotely and auditions were digital.

-The audition process for 21/22 isn’t yet confirmed.
+The audition process for 21/22 isn’t yet confirmed but is likely to involve video submissions.
 You can see a video on our standard process by visiting our Ask Us Anything page.

 In Auditions candidates are asked to: